More Than 700 Coronavirus Deaths Linked To Donald Trump’s Rallies, Study Finds

 It found that these gatherings were linked to 700 deaths and more than 30,000 positive cases, Politico reported.

-The first rally that took place within the frame of the study was an event in Tulsa, Oklahoma, that drew intense criticism.
+The first rally that took place within the time frame of the study was an event in Tulsa, Oklahoma, which drew intense criticism.
 The event was the first public rally for the Trump campaign after it had spent several months off the road following the initial outbreak of coronavirus in the United States and the strict lockdowns for the weeks and months that followed.
 Experts had warned that holding the crowded indoor gathering was dangerous, given that the number of cases was already on the uptick in Oklahoma at the time.

 As The Inquisitr reported, some public health experts believed that Trump’s Tulsa rally was a contributing factor to a sharper rise that took place following June 20.
-In early July, Tulsa City-County Health Department Director Dr. Bruce Dart said that large gatherings held within the past few weeks were “more than likely” contributing to the increase in positive tests, though did not name Trump’s appearance specifically.
+In early July, Tulsa City-County Health Department Director Dr. Bruce Dart said that large gatherings held within the past few weeks were “more than likely” contributing to the increase in positive tests, though he did not name Trump’s appearance specifically.

 “In the past few days, we’ve seen almost 500 new cases, and we had several large events just over two weeks ago, so I guess we just connect the dots,” Dart said.